selwynsimsek/trial-vr/README.markdown

 ### Prerequisites
 + A VR-ready PC with [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) installed.
++ Any SteamVR compatible headset.
+The HTC Vive, Valve Index and Oculus Rift are all compatible, as well as many others.
 + A development environment that allows for use of the CFFI groveller.
 MinGW-w64 and its MSYS2 shell are recommended for Windows.
 + SBCL is highly recommended, though other implementations ought to work.